 A garden requires patient labor and attention.
 Plants do not grow merely to satisfy ambitions or to fulfill good intentions.
 They thrive because someone expended effort on them. – Liberty Hyde Bailey

-Contrary to what you’ve heard AdWords is not instant ROI service but your Ads can be almost instantly available.
-PPC in general can be a tough nut to crack for small business because it’s something that gains strength from continuous testing and knowing your data.
+Contrary to what you’ve heard, Google Ads is not instant ROI service but your Ads can be almost instantly available.
+PPC, in general, can be a tough nut to crack for small business because it’s something that gains strength from continuous testing and knowing your data.

-Just like a garden, your AdWords account will thrive because someone expended effort with patience, labor and attention so that it can grow.
+Just like a garden, your Ads account will thrive because someone expended effort with patience, labor and attention so that it can grow.

 In 2013 Search Engine Journal reported that small businesses were optimising their campaign only once per quarter and only 1% of small business advertisers made changes every week.
 It’s no wonder Small Businesses are struggling to see the results they envisioned.

 Mistake #2: Not structuring your campaign